 Attendance in an amount of less than 95% of the core curriculum will result in the requirement of make-up hours for classes not attended.

 Sample loan repayment schedule

-Necessity for repaying loans is important as this can damage credit rating for at least 7 years, result in a loss of generous repayment schedule and deferment options, possible seizure of federal and state income tax refunds due, exposure to civil suit, referral of the account to a collection agency, liability for collection costs and attorney’s fees, and garnishment of wages.
+The necessity for repaying loans is important as this can damage credit rating for at least 7 years, resulting in a loss of generous repayment schedule and deferment options, possible seizure of federal and state income tax refunds due, exposure to the civil suit, referral of the account to a collection agency, liability for collection costs and attorney’s fees, and garnishment of wages.

 Procedures and forms by which students apply for financial assistance